ambossIconambossIcon

 Register or log in , in order to read the full article.

-CKD is classified according to the cause, eGFR category, and albuminuria category; this is referred to as the CGA classification.
+CKD is classified according to cause, eGFR category, and albuminuria category (CGA classification).

 Cause [8]

-1. Systemic vs. primary cause: Determine if kidney disease is associated with a systemic disease (e.g., diabetes) or if it is primary kidney disease (e.g., polycystic kidney disease).
+1. Systemic vs. primary cause: Determine if the cause of CKD is systemic (e.g., diabetes) or primary (e.g., polycystic kidney disease).

-2. Location: Determine the location (presumed or confirmed) of the damage within the kidney.
+2. Type: Determine the type (presumed or confirmed) of the damage within the kidney.

 • Glomerular